mongodb/docs/source/administration/replication-architectures.rst

 Backups
 ~~~~~~~

-For some deployments, keeping a replica set for dedicated backup for
+For some deployments, keeping a replica set member for dedicated
-dedicated backups is operationally advantageous.
-Ensure this node is
+backup for dedicated backup purposes is operationally
+advantageous.
+Ensure this system is close, from a networking
-close, from a networking perspective, to the primary node or likely
+perspective, to the primary node or likely primary, and that the
-primary, and that the :term:`replication lag` is minimal or
+:term:`replication lag` is minimal or non-existent.
+You may wish to
-non-existent.
-You may wish to create a dedicated :ref:`hidden node
+create a dedicated :ref:`hidden node <replica-set-hidden-nodes>` for
-<replica-set-hidden-nodes>` for the purpose of creating backups.
+the purpose of creating backups.

 If this node have journaling enabled, you can safely use standard
 :ref:`block level backup methods <block-level-backup>` to create a